 Click here for the schedule.

-Led again by Ralph Nussbaum with able assistance from Noel Howes and Ray Whitlock, the 21st edition of the WTS starts January 5 and will end just before the year's first official SIR Populaire (100km ride).
-Co-hosted by the Cascade Bicycle Club, this is a nine ride series, with distances that vary from about 34 miles on our first ride to 100 miles on our last.
-For several years the weather gods will have in store for us.Lat year we had to cancel a couple of rides due to snow and/or ice.
+Led again by Ralph Nussbaum with able assistance from Noel Howes and Ray Whitlock, the 22nd edition of the WTS starts January 11th and will end just before the year's first official SIR Populaire (100km ride).
+Co-hosted by the Cascade Bicycle Club, this is an eight ride series, with distances that vary from about 34 miles on our first ride to 100 miles on our last.
+It's hard to predict what the weather gods will have in store for us.Lat year we had to cancel a couple of rides due to snow and/or ice.
 We don't want to sacrifice safety just to get in an early season ride.
 These rides are a great way to get in some early season training with a natural buildup of miles while enjoying the company of other riders.
 Winter riding is tough enough - this gives you a chance to do it with friends.
 You know what they say – misery loves company.

 - We'll start all rides at 9:00AM on Saturday (except for the 8th one – the 100 mile century that starts at 8:00AM).
 This doesn't mean show up and gather at 9:00AM, this means we leave at 9:00AM, so be sure to show up earlier to sign in, pump up your tires, adjust your fenders, and put all your warm clothes on.
 Sign-in starts at 8:30AM and ride announcements will be made at 8:50AM.

 - It would really make life a lot easier for the Ride Leaders if you preregister for each ride through the Cascade Bicycle Club website.
 You do not need to pay to join that club.
 You can simply create a free account.
 See the directions in each individual ride description.
 All rides are rain or shine.
 We might shorten the ride for really, really foul weather.
 The only cancellation will be for snow or ice.
 Check the SIR Website for last minute updates or cancellations if it looks like temperatures will be at or below freezing.